Child labour: Ireland

 In post-colonial Ireland, the rate of child exploitation was extremely high as children were used as farm labourers once they were able to walk, these children were never paid for the labour that they carried out on the family farm.
 Children were wanted and desired in Ireland for the use of their labour on the family farm.
 Irish parents felt that it was the children's duty to carry out chores on the family farm.

 Japan

 Though banned in modern Japan, shonenko (child labourers) were a feature of the Imperial era until its end in 1945.
 During World War II labour recruiting efforts targeted youths from Taiwan (Formosa), then a Japanese territory, with promises of educational opportunity.
 Though the target of 25,000 recruits was never reached, over 8,400 Taiwanese youths aged 12 to 14 relocated to Japan to help manufacture the Mitsubishi J2M Raiden aircraft.

+Pakistan

 The Netherlands

 Child labour existed in the Netherlands up to and through the Industrial Revolution.
 Laws governing child labour in factories were first passed in 1874, but child labour on farms continued to be the norm up until the 20th century.